INTERSECT-SDK/python-sdk/README.md

 ## Testing

+Note that for the integration and e2e tests, you will need to spin up the docker-compose instance.

-`pdm run test` - run tests in standard format
+`pdm run test-all` - run all tests in standard format.
-`pdm run test-debug` - run tests allowing debug output (i.e. print statements in tests)
+`pdm run test-all-debug` - run tests allowing debug output (i.e. print statements in tests) `pdm run test-unit` - run only the unit tests (no backing services required for these)

+Tests are run with pytest if you'd like to customize how they are run.
+The full `pdm run test...` scripts can be found in `pyproject.toml`

 ## Examples

 Examples are available in the `examples` directory.
-The examples in the `python-environment` directory should be run using the supplied conda environment while the examples in the `docker-compose` directory are run with Docker compose.
-See the documentation and the code comments in each example for more information.
+Please see the README.md in the `examples` directory for more information.

 ## Contributing